ConYel/my_site_two/README.md

 I would rather be a devil in alliance with truth, than an angel in alliance with falsehood.
 — Ludwig Feuerbach (The Essence of Christianity)

+Learn when's a good time to shut up
+— Phil McGraw